JarateKing/TF2-Hud-Reference/0-TUTORIAL/4-Editing-Animations.md

 	Animate HudWeaponSelection TextScan		"1" 		Linear 0.0 0.1
 }
 ```
+To describe this animation, it stops other animations that might interfere with it, and gradually (over a tenth of a second) makes the HudWeaponSelection element visible.

 An important technique is to create loops, by using two animations that RunEvent eachother.
 ```